Jeanne Agnès Berthelot de Pléneuf, marquise de Prie: Life at court

-At the age of 21, she returned to France, and was soon the declared mistress of Louis Henri, Duke of Bourbon ("Monsieur le Duc"), who was prime minister at the beginning of the reign of Louis XV (1723-1726).
-During his ministry she dominated the royal court and engineered the marriage of Louis XV of France to Marie Leszczynska instead of Mademoiselle de Vermandois, the younger sister of the Duke of Bourbon.
-In 1725, her scheme to have Bourbon's rival Fleury exiled failed.
-Instead, Fleury was recalled and in turn became prime minister causing Bourbon to be banished to his castle at Chantilly.
+At the age of 21, she returned to France, from the Savoy where she accompanied her husband, she and was soon the declared mistress of Louis Henri, Duke of Bourbon ("Monsieur le Duc"), who was prime minister at the beginning of the reign of Louis XV (1723–1726).
+Being the mistress of the prime minister allowed her to have unprecedented power for a woman in the French court.
+During his ministry she dominated the royal court, one of the most prominent and historically significant actions she took during this time was facilitating the marriage of Louis XV of France to Marie Leszczynska who became a very beloved and popular Queen of France for the masses of the third estate all throughout her near 43 year tenure.
+Queen Marie earned the nickname "The Good Queen" due to her extensive charitable works for the poor people of France whom she regarded as her "children".
+Among of her initial choices before the Polish princess was Anne of Great Britain and Mademoiselle de Vermandois, the younger sister of the Duke of Bourbon.
+The prime minister and the Marquise de Prie are thought to have picked Marie Leszczynska as the future queen in order to gain future power for themselves.